oscar-system/Oscar.jl/experimental/LatticesWithIsometry/docs/src/latwithisom.md

 lattice $L$ together with an isometry $f \in O(L)$.
 We refer to the section about integer lattices of the documentation for new users.

-On Oscar, such a pair is contained into a type called `LatWithIsom`:
+On Oscar, such a pair is contained into a type called `ZZLatWithIsom`:
 ```@docs
-LatWithIsom
+ZZLatWithIsom
 ```

 and it is seen as a quadruple $(L, f, f_a, n)$ where $n$ is the order of $f$ and